python-mcp-agent-workshop

 1. MCP Server (src/workshop_mcp/server.py)

-• Implements MCP protocol
+• Implements MCP protocol over stdio (Content-Length framing)

-• Handles JSON-RPC communication
+• Handles JSON-RPC request routing and error handling

-2. Keyword Search Tool (src/workshop_mcp/keyword_search.py)
+3. Keyword Search Tool (src/workshop_mcp/keyword_search.py)

 • Asynchronous file system search